 Salesforce Products

-Even if you’ve been the ecosystem for a little while, Salesforce’s breadth of products is wide, and it can be difficult to get your head around them all – especially all in one place.
-This video explains every Salesforce product in under 15 minutes, so you can not only get up to speed on all that Salesforce has to offer, but you can do it record time too!
+Even if you’ve been in the ecosystem for a little while, Salesforce’s breadth of products is wide, and it can be difficult to get your head around them all – especially all in one place.
+This video explains every Salesforce product in under 15 minutes, so you can not only get up to speed on all that Salesforce has to offer, but you can do it in record time, too!

 Jump to the Salesforce Product Infographic for a take away resource, perfect for admins and consultants to see the vast landscape of Salesforce products and how they interact with one another…